bslatkin/dpxdt/README.md

 [![Build Status](https://travis-ci.org/bslatkin/dpxdt.svg?branch=master)](https://travis-ci.org/bslatkin/dpxdt)

-## Overview

-Here are the steps to making Depicted useful to you:

-1. Establish a baseline release with an initial set of screenshots of your site.
-1. Create a new release with a new set of screenshots of your new version.
-1. Manually approve or reject each difference the tool finds.
-1. Manually mark the new release as good or bad.
-1. Repeat.
-Your approved release will become the baseline for the next one.

-Depicted organizes your releases by a build ID.
-You can create a build through the API server's UI.
-A build is usually synonymous with a binary that's pushed to production.
-But it could also be a unique view into one product, like one build for desktop web and another for mobile web.

-Within a build are releases with names.
-I recommend naming a release as the day it was branched in your source repository, and maybe an attempt number, like "06-16-r01" for June 16th, release 1.
-If you use codenames for your releases, like "bumblebee", that works too.

-Each release may be attempted many times.
-The full history of each release attempt is saved in the UI.
-Releases can be manually marked as good or bad in the UI.
-When results for a new release are uploaded, they will automatically be compared to the last known-good version within that build.

-A release consists of many separate test runs.
-A test run is a single screenshot of a single page.
-A test run has a name that is used to pair it up with a baseline test run from the known-good, previous release.
-Usually the test run is named as the path of the URL being tested (like /foo?bar=meep).
-This lets the baseline release and new release serve on different hostnames.

-The life-cycle of a release:

-1. Created: A new release is created with a specific name.
-The system gives it a release number.
-1. Receiving: The release is waiting for all test runs to be requested or reported.
-1. Processing: All test runs have been reported, but additional processing (like screenshotting or pdiffing) is required.
-1. Reviewing: All test runs have been processed.
-Now the build admin should review any pdiffs that were found and approve the release.

-Final release states:
-- Bad: The build admin has marked the release and all its test runs as bad.
-It will never be used as a baseline.
-- Good: The build admin has marked the release and all of its test runs as passing.
-The next release created for this build will use this just-approved release as the new baseline.

 ## Getting started

 Depicted is written in portable Python.
 It uses Flask and SQLAlchemy to make it easy to run in your environment.
-It works with SQLite out of the box.
-The API server runs on App Engine.
+It works with SQLite out of the box right on your laptop.
+The API server can also run on App Engine.
 The workers run [ImageMagick](http://www.imagemagick.org/Usage/compare/) and [PhantomJS](http://phantomjs.org/) as subprocesses.
-I like to run the worker on a cloud VM, but you could run it on your laptop behind a firewall if that's important to you.
+I like to run the worker on a cloud VM, but you could run it on your behind a firewall if that's important to you.
 See [deployment](#deployment) below for details.

 ### Running the server locally